mjfarooq/Cognitive-Connectivity-Resilience/README.md

+# Description:

-# Description: Source code for the paper "ognitive Connectivity Resilience in Multi-layer Remotely Deployed Mobile Internet of Things
+Source code for the paper "Cognitive Connectivity Resilience in Multi-layer Remotely Deployed Mobile Internet of Things"

-"
+## Directions:

-## Directions: Use the main.m file to run the code.
+Use the main.m file to run the code.
 Auxiliary files bump.m and nearestCluster.m are also provided.